warrior-cultures-and-training

 - The Spangenhelm (9th–10th centuries): Composite construction of riveted iron bands supporting plates.
 Used by early Normans and their Viking ancestors.

 - The Cervellière or Cervelière (12th–13th centuries): A simple hemispherical skull cap worn alone or under a great helm, sometimes reinforced with a nasal guard.
+Lighter and cheaper, it was often used by archers and sergeants.

 Significance and Legacy

 Archaeological finds continue to enrich our knowledge.
-For instance, the “Helm of Gjermundbu” (c.
+The "Helm of Gjermundbu" (c.
 970s) from Norway, though Viking, shows the prototype that Normans refined.
-In England, fragments of Norman helmets have been uncovered at sites like the Battle of Hastings (1066) and the Lincoln Castle excavations.
-In Sicily, the “Helm of the Norman King” at the Cathedral of Monreale may date to the 12th century and features intricate Arabic-inspired decoration.
+In England, fragments of Norman helmets have been uncovered at the Battle of Hastings and Lincoln Castle excavations.
+In Sicily, the "Helm of the Norman King" at Monreale Cathedral offers a rare intact example of 12th-century craftsmanship, combining Norman form with Arabic decorative motifs.
+Modern reenactors and blacksmiths recreate these helmets for living history events, preserving techniques and designs.
+Museums such as the British Museum and the Diocesan Museum of Palermo hold notable examples.